ImageMagick/Usage-Markdown/canvas/index.md

 The only real problem is the posibility of the resized images becoming 'out of sync' when handling an image that is not a power-of-two in size.
 How severe this problem is is not known, but shouldn't be too great, as those images are also the most blurred.

-Of course it still has the 'leakage' problem of the '`Shepards`' method, so lets look at this problem in more detail.
+Of course, it still has the 'leakage' problem of the '`Shepards`' method, so let's look at this problem in more detail.

 ### Shepards Method 'Leaks' {#shepards_leakage}